 On December 20, 2006, six licenses for existing horse racing venues and five more for standalone casino were awarded.
 Of the 11 licensed operators, 10 opened or expanded their facilities by 2010.
 And by 2011, two Category 3 casinos — Valley Forge and Lady Luck Nemacolin — had also flipped over the open sign.

 The industry took a monumental step forward in early 2010, with the legalization of table games — including poker — at slots casinos.
-By July 2010, top earners Sands Bethlehem, Parx, and Harrah’s had all instituted table games.
+By July 2010, top earners Sands Bethlehem (now Wind Creek), Parx, and Harrah’s had all instituted table games.